snabbco/snabb/src/apps/ipfix/README.md

 *Optional*.
 Period at which an active, non-idle flow should produce export records.
 The default is 120 seconds.

+— Key **flush_timeout**

+*Optional*.
+Maximum number of seconds after which queued data records are exported.
+If set to a positive value, data records are queued until a flow export packet of maximum size according to the configured **mtu** can be generated or **flush_timeout** seconds have passed since the last export packet was generated, whichever occurs first.
+If set to zero, data records are exported immediately after each scan of the flow cache.
+The default is 10 seconds.

 — Key **cache_size**

 *Optional*.
 Initial size of flow tables, in terms of number of flows.